 Those seeds would change the History of the country.
-Brazilian economy was based on the production of sugar in the States of the Northeast, using slave labor.
+The Brazilian economy was based on the production of sugar in the States of the Northeast, using slave labor.
 Slavery continued, but the production shifted to coffee, now in the States of the South, where the seeds adapted better.

-Favorable natural conditions and cheap labor force helped Brazil become the largest exporter of coffee in the World; during the last decades of the 19th Century and the first decades of the 20th Century, Brazil was a nearly monopolist of the international coffee market.
+Favorable natural conditions and a cheap labor force helped Brazil become the largest exporter of coffee in the World; during the last decades of the 19th Century and the first decades of the 20th Century, Brazil was a near monopolist of the international coffee market.
 The Economy of Brazil became entirely dependent upon coffee (and coffee farmers).

 Ilha Grande, Brazil